 What is the difference between mip mapping and LOD?

-Mip mapping is a technique which consists of creating lower resolution versions of an original texture or sound, in order to improve the visual or sound quality and the performance of the graphic or audio rendering .
-LOD (level of detail) is a concept which consists of adapting the geometric or sonic complexity of an object according to its distance or its volume in relation to the camera or the listener.
+Mip mapping is a technique that involves creating lower-resolution versions of an original texture or sound to improve visual or audio quality and the performance of graphics or audio rendering .
+Level of Detail (LOD) is a concept that involves adapting the geometric or sonic complexity of an object based on its distance or size relative to the camera or listener.
 Mip mapping can be used as a method to achieve LOD for textures or sounds.

-What are the benefits of mip mapping for audio?
+What are the advantages of mip mapping for audio?

 The advantages of mip mapping for audio are:

-• It helps avoid aliasing, moiré, quantization and distortion effects that can appear on sounds when they are sampled at a lower resolution than the original sound.
+- It helps to avoid aliasing, moiré, quantization and distortion effects that can appear on sounds when they are sampled at a resolution lower than that of the original sound.

-• It allows you to adapt the sound resolution according to the desired level of detail, in order to save resources and avoid overloads.
+- It allows the sound resolution to be adapted according to the desired level of detail, in order to save resources and avoid overloads.

-• It helps improve sound quality and audio rendering performance , using filters to smooth transitions between levels of detail.
+- It improves sound quality and audio rendering performance by using filters to smooth transitions between levels of detail.

 What are the disadvantages of mip mapping for audio?